 3. Communicate with emotional intelligence.

-Emotional intelligence (EI) is one of the top keys to building trust because it weaves together strong interpersonal connections.
+Emotional intelligence (EI) is one of the top keys to building trust in the workplace because it weaves together strong interpersonal connections.
 There are four quadrants of EI: self-awareness, social awareness, self-management, and relationship management.
 When a leader is deficient in one or more of these areas, developing secure relationships with team members, clients, and customers becomes a problem.
 For example, a person with a low amount of EI might become easily angered, act out of self-interest, or lack empathy.
 None of these qualities is conducive to creating trust because they all make a person seem unpredictable and unreliable.
 The good news is a person’s EI can increase over time.

 Tips for increasing EI include: